simplelinuxscripts/findlines/README.md

 ### DESCRIPTION:

-  The goal of this script is to simply and quickly display all the lines or multi-line paragraphs matching the str parameters in all the files being filtered by the pathstr parameters (see below examples).
+  The goal of this linux sh script is to simply and quickly display all the lines or multi-line paragraphs matching the str parameters in all the files being filtered by the pathstr parameters: see below examples.
   Special characters (like *, +, |, :, ...) are explicitly searched (they are not interpreted
   as in regular expressions which may be complex to use): they are applied as provided in str parameters.